Cnasboll/HLF25-2/v04/README.md

 =============
 ```

-As the new hero only exists locally but is created in `locked` state, the reconciliation job will not consider it for deletion:
+As the new hero only exists locally but is created in _Locked_ state, the _Reconciliation_ job will not consider it for _Deletion_:

 ```